/writing/kubernetes vs docker features/kubernetes-vs-docker-an-overview-of-usage-and-pros-and-cons

 Company Uses Evernote, Shopfiy, Azure, buffer, intel Google, Citizen Bank, Amazon, MetLife companies, VISA

-Use cases for Docker and Kubernetes
+Use cases for Kubernetes and Docker

 Runs and Manages Microservices: These microservices are usually small and independent parts of the application.
 Docker containerizes each of them.
 On the other hand, Kubernetes ensures the deployment and scaling of these applications independently.
 As a result, it gives better maintainability and fault tolerance.